 The Type Dependent Control field is set to the 12 MSBs of the OUI (see 9.4.1.31 (Organization Identifier field)).

 The Frame Body field, if present, contains vendor specific information that is out of scope of the standard.

-The FCS field contains as defined in 9.10.2.5.2 (Cyclic Redundancy Check (CRC) for WUR frames) when the Protected field is set to 0 and when the Protected field is set to 1, wherein the MIC contains vendor specific information that is out of scope of the standard. (#2736, #2813)
+The FCS field contains vendor specific information which is out of scope of the standard. (#2736, #2813)